top of page

 One of the amazing benefits of raising backyard chickens is all the chicken litter!
 Chicken litter is a natural fertilizer for your garden that provides nitrogen, phosphorus and potassium to your plants.
 Chicken litter is the organic manure produced from the birds, spilled feed, feathers, and bedding materials.
 For home gardeners, chicken litter can be one of the greatest assets to growing healthy plants, flowers, fruits and vegetables for your family.

-This article will provide a step-by-step guide to help you get started composting chicken litter and provide safety tips for your family.
+This article will provide a step-by-step guide to help you start composting chicken litter and provide safety tips for your family.

 Before You Begin Composting Chicken Litter